DR-Lars/SpiritFlowSync/README.md

 # Spirit FlowSync
 A script to synchronize local 'SpiritIT Flow-X' and a remote API.
 It's made to work with [Flow DASH](https://github.com/DR-Lars/Flow-DASH), but you can set up your own API if you desire.

+### FlowSync-Test.ps1
+A script to quickly test the local and remote api.

 ## Environment variables
 You require some environment variables for the app to work these are:
 - METER_ID: The ID you want to identify the meter with on this ship (ex.: METER_ID=1)